Perry Vale: History

 The area was once part of ancient wooded commons known as the Great North Wood and was not much settled before the 18th century.
 Running through the area was a lane that today forms the modern roads known as Perry Vale and Perry Rise.
 It branched off what is now called Woolstone Road to give routes to what was originally known as Perry Street but is now called Perry Hill, and also to what was originally known as Sydenham Green but is now called Bell Green.
 These routes are visible on maps from 1741 onward.

 The 18th century 118 and 118A Perry Vale date from 1778 and give evidence of a historic hamlet located just before the junctions of Perry Vale, Perry Rise and Woolstone Road.
 On 18th century maps this hamlet is named as Perrys Low, Perry Slow and Perry's Slough.
 Local tradition associates the name with the manufacture of perry, alcoholic drink brewed from pears.
 However, 19th century maps show fields and not orchards.

 In the 19th century change was brought to the area by the opening of the nearby Croydon Canal in 1809 and which was replaced by the London and Croydon Railway in 1839, the enclosure of Sydenham Common in 1810, and the re-location of The Crystal Palace to the area in 1854.
 The area surrounding Hamilton Hall on South Road includes the oldest surviving buildings and appears to have been levelled before 1854.
 What was formerly communal land was parcelled out to large local landowners, William Legge, 5th Earl of Dartmouth being awarded Pickthorns which was roughly the area bounded by the modern Sunderland Road, Westbourne Drive, Stanstead Road and Perry Vale.
 The earl built a middleclass suburb on Pickthorns of semi-detached villas known as Dartmouth Park.
 The centrepiece of this was the Christ Church and the mansion known as The Red Hall in South Road which became a private girls' school called Tudor Hall School in 1865.
 Work on the church started in 1852 but was not completed until 1885.
 The building that housed the girls school, known as Tudor Hall Ladies College in 1907 survives only in part today as the Tudor House flats in South Road.

 Most of today's houses in Gaynesford Road, Sunderland Road, Church Rise and Perry Vale were built between 1901 and 1906 by local Forest Hill builder, Ted Christmas.
 The area suffered extensively from bombing during World War II, in particular on Church Rise, Perry Vale and Sunderland Road, including from V-1 flying bombs.

+Governance

+Perry Vale is part of the Perry Vale electoral ward for elections to Lewisham London Borough Council.